 For homesteaders interested in raising angora rabbits for wool production, the show table, 4H, or as pets, there's sure to be an angora breed to suit you.
 Before you decide, it's best to research all of them and talk to breeders.

 It goes without saying that breeders love whatever they are raising in their rabbit barn.
 But if you listen to them talk about their rabbits, sometimes they will reveal a bit of information or clues that will let you know if the breed is right (or not) for you.

 01 of 05

 The English angora weighs 5 to 7 1/2 lbs at maturity and is the smallest of the angora breeds.
 It’s also the most popular angora for the show table because of its unique face and ear "furnishings."

 This angora benefits from daily grooming to keep the coat free of mats and debris, as it has more wool percentage than guard hair.
 This means that while they are gentle with children, they aren't suitable as a child's rabbit.
 Coat care is simply too great.
-They produce 10 ounces to 1 lb of fiber per year.
+They produce 10 ounces to one pound of fiber per year.

 02 of 05